Florent Chavouet: Tokyo Sanpo (2009)

-A graphic travel memoir chronicling six months of everyday life in Tokyo through detailed colored-pencil sketches, personal notes, and hand-drawn neighborhood maps.
-Published 20 March 2009 by Éditions Philippe Picquier.
+Published in 2009, by Éditions Philippe Picquier, this is a graphic travel memoir chronicling six months of everyday life in Tokyo through detailed colored-pencil sketches, personal notes, and hand-drawn neighborhood maps.

 It won the Prix Ptolémée at the Festival International de Géographie in 2009.
 The book was translated into English as Tokyo on Foot (Tuttle, 2011) and received critical acclaim.
-Foreword Reviews praised it as “warm, whimsical, and rich in vignettes,” and Halcyon Realms described it as “a delightful visual exploration of Tokyo’s neighborhoods.”
+Foreword Reviews praised it as “warm, whimsical, and rich in vignettes” and Halcyon Realms described it as “a delightful visual exploration of Tokyo’s neighborhoods.”

 Manabé Shima (2010)

 A travelogue chronicling a two-month residency on the Japanese island Manabeshima.
-Published in 2010 by Éditions Philippe Picquier.
-The book was part of the official selection at the 2011 Angoulême International Comics Festival and won the Prix Pierre Loti in 2011.
+Published in 2010 by Éditions Philippe Picquier, the book was part of the official selection at the 2011 Angoulême International Comics Festival and won the Prix Pierre Loti in 2011.
 Parka Blogs and Self Taught Japanese both noted the work's intimacy and observational humor.